Syntax and Semantics of Linear Dependent Types: Semantics of ILDTT

 Of course, we can easily obtain a co-complete model theory by putting this extra restriction on our models.
-Alternatively - this may be nicer from a categorical point of view -, we can take the obvious (see e.g. \cite{pitts2001categorical}) conservative extension of our syntax by also talking about context morphisms (corresponding to morphisms in our base category).
+Alternatively, perhaps more naturally from a categorical point of view, we can take the obvious (see e.g. \cite{pitts2001categorical}) conservative extension of our syntax by also talking about context morphisms (corresponding to morphisms in our base category).
 In that case, we would obtain an actual internal language for strict indexed symmetric monoidal categories with comprehension.
 This also has the advantage that we can easily obtain an internal language for strict indexed monoidal categories by dropping the axioms Int-C-Ext, Int-C-Ext-Eq, and Int-Var, which correspond to the comprehension schema.
-We have not chosen this route as it would mean that the syntax does not fit as well with what has been considered so far in the syntactic tradition.\end{proof} \begin{corollary}[Relation with DTT and ILTT] A model $(\mathcal{C},\mathcal{L},\mathbf{p},\mathbf{v})$ of ILDTT with $I$- and $\otimes$-types defines a model $\mathcal{I}$ of DTT, that should be thought of the intuitionistic content of the linear type theory.
-This will become even more clear through our treatment of $!$-types and in the examples we treat.
+We have not chosen this route because it would mean that the syntax does not fit as well with what has been considered so far in the syntactic tradition.\end{proof} \begin{corollary}[Relation with DTT and ILTT] A model $(\mathcal{C},\mathcal{L},\mathbf{p},\mathbf{v})$ of ILDTT with $I$- and $\otimes$-types defines a model $\mathcal{I}$ of DTT that should be thought of as the intuitionistic content of the linear type theory.
+This will become even clearer through our treatment of $!$-types and in the examples we treat.

-Moreover, it clearly defines a model of ILTT with $I$- and $\otimes$-types (i.e. a symmetric monoidal category) in every context.
+Moreover, it defines a model of ILTT with $I$- and $\otimes$-types (i.e. a symmetric monoidal category) in every context.

 Conversely, it is easily seen that every syntactic model\footnote{i.e. a model where we do not have any non-trivial morphisms into contexts that are not built from $\cdot$ by appending types.} of DTT can be obtained this way, up to equivalence, from a syntactic model of ILDTT (we take the same constants and axioms: effectively the same theory but in a system without contraction and weakening) and that every model of ILTT can be embedded in a model of ILDTT.
 (As we will see later, we can cofreely add type dependency on $\mathrm{Set}$.)\end{corollary}